arangodb/docs/3.6/oasis/backups.md

 # How to create backups

-The backup data in Oasis for an ArangoDB installation, navigate to the backup section of your deployment created previously.
+To backup data in Oasis for an ArangoDB installation, navigate to the backup section of your deployment created previously.

 ![Backup ArangoDB](../images/oasis-backup-section.png)